cloudfoundry/garden-windows-ci/docs/Typical-cf-workflows.md

-This assumes you have your bosh and cf cli targetted to the right api endpoint.
+This assumes you have your bosh and cf cli targeted to the right api endpoint.

 #### 1. A typical .NET app
 [Nora](https://github.com/cloudfoundry/cf-acceptance-tests/tree/master/assets/nora)